FreeUKGen/MyopicVicar/CONTRIBUTING.md

 Projects also need developers to contribute code, whether that be bug fixes, data analysis, or new and improved features.

-_We highly recommend that volunteer developers contact TODO to be partnered with a mentor.
+_We highly recommend that volunteer developers contact our volunteer coordinator [denise.colbert@freeukgenealogy.org.uk](mailto:denise.colbert@freeukgenealogy.org.uk) to be partnered with a mentor.
 This mentor can help answer questions and smooth over difficulties faced by people new to the codebase._